Cratis/Fundamentals/Documentation/types.md

 # Types

-Within the fundamentals of you'll find a package called `Aksio.Types`.
+Within the fundamentals of you'll find a package called `Cratis.Types`.
 This package provides mechanisms for discovering types in the project referenced assemblies you have in your project.
 It will look at the entry assembly and find all its project references at runtime and index the types from all of these.